-The surcharge for Metro Wastewater Treatment has increased from $1.04 to $1.10 per 1,000 gallons effective with bills received on or after November 21, 2013.
-For the average residential sewer customer using 5,500 gallons of water monthly (average winter water use), the monthly surcharge will increase from $5.72 to $6.05, or $0.33 per month.
+The surcharge for Metro Wastewater Treatment has decreased from $1.10 to $0.91 per 1,000 gallons effective with bills received on or after September 21, 2014.
+For the average residential sewer customer using 5,500 gallons of water monthly (average winter water use), the monthly surcharge will decrease from $6.05 to $5.01, or $1.04 per month.
 The actual amount that each customer pays is determined by their average winter water consumption and corresponding sewerage sent to metro for treatment.

 As reference, below is information on the establishment of the Metro Wastewater Treatment surcharge from 2009.